marcglasberg/async_redux/README.md

 #### Action status

-Although is unlikely you ever need it, you can check if some action finished executing its methods `before`, `reduce` and `after`:
+Although it's unlikely you'll ever need it, you can check if some action finished executing its methods `before`, `reduce` and `after`:

 ```